Stremio/stremio-shell/DOCKER.md

 For a list of the supported distros, you can peek at the `distros` directory or just run `./dist-utils/build-package.sh` without any arguments.

-To build a package, you have to run the `./dist-utils/build-package.sh` with first argument - the distro name and second, optional, argument - the output path.
+To build a package, you have to run the `./dist-utils/build-package.sh` with the distro name for argument.
+You can also set the output path via `--dest-dir` parameter and the version you wish to build against with `--tag` parameter.

 Only the **x86_64** architecture is supported.